REFFLY: Melody-Constrained Lyrics Editing Model: Revision Framework for Lyrics

+As is illustrated in figure \ref{fig:overview}, \ModelName{} takes the melody and each sentence from unsingable draft as input, to produce singable lyrics as the output, with three steps as following. \paragraph{Step 1: Extract Features.} Using heuristic in $\S \ref{sec:prominent_note}$ we identify prominent musical notes from the melody, encoding them into a melody constraint.
+We then prepare this music constraint, title, previously generated lyrics as context, and lyrics draft as input features for further assembling prompt. \paragraph{Step 2: Assemble Prompt.} We assemble instructions that specify various features for the desired lyrics, such as matching the syllable count given melody, refining lyrics, providing previous context to ensure coherence, and guidance to maintain desired song structures.
+An example input prompt can be found in ~Figure \ref{fig:example_training_detail} in Appendix.

-\paragraph{Step 3: Revise and Align.} To enhance the model capability of generating singable and prominence-aligned lyrics, we break down the process into two sub-steps, and iteratively generate the lyric.
+\paragraph{Step 3: Revise and Align.} To enhance the model's ability to generating singable, prominence-aligned lyrics, we break down the process into two sub-steps, iteratively generating the lyrics.

-\uline{Step 3.1 Revise}: We use diverse beam search to generate multiple candidate revisions of the unsingable draft, evaluating each for singability.
+\uline{Step 3.1 Revise}: We adopt diverse beam search \cite{vijayakumar2016diverse} to generate multiple candidate revisions of the unsingable draft, evaluating each for singability.
 A lyric is singable if: 1) each note corresponds to one or zero syllables; 2) each syllable in multi-syllable words matches a note no longer than a half-note; 3) multi-syllable words do not cross rests.
 If no candidates meet these criteria, we restart the process with a rephrased draft.

 \uline{Step 3.2 Align Unsingable Draft}: Algorithm \ref{algo:alignment} illustrates the alignment algorithm.
-For each qualified candidate $c$ and music constraint $m$, we determine the number of ties (a common musical notation that maps more than one notes to one syllable) to add using the following:

-Next, we define $K$, a tune-able hyper parameter, as maximum number of ties allowed within each musical phrase.
+For each qualified candidate $c$ and music constraint $m$, we determine the number of ties (a common musical notation that maps more than one notes to one syllable) to add using the following: Next, we define $K$, a tune-able hyper parameter, as maximum number of ties allowed within each musical phrase.
 We set $K=2$ as a reasonable number in all of our experiments.
 If $\#\text{ties} < 0$ or $\#\text{ties} > K$, we reject the input.
 Otherwise, we explore all feasible positions to insert ties, aiming to maximize the number of prominent words mapped to prominent notes.

 Finally, we select the candidate whose most important words align with prominent notes.
-If multiple candidates align perfectly, we choose the one most similar to the original sentence based on BERTScore. \cite{zhang2019bertscore}.
+If multiple candidates align perfectly, we choose the one most similar to the original sentence based on BERTScore \cite{zhang2019bertscore}.